Bahadur Shah of Gujarat

-Qutb-ud-Din Bahadur Shah, born Bahadur Khan was a sultan of the Muzaffarid dynasty who reigned over the Gujarat Sultanate, a late medieval kingdom in India from 1526 to 1535 and again from 1536 to 1537.
+Qutb-ud-Din Bahadur Shah (born Bahadur Khan; died 13 February 1537) was a sultan of the Muzaffarid dynasty who reigned over the Gujarat Sultanate, a late medieval kingdom in India from 1526 to 1535 and again from 1536 to 1537.

+During his reign, Gujarat was under pressure from the expanding Mughal Empire under emperors Babur (died 1530) and Humayun (1530–1540), and from the Portuguese, who were establishing fortified settlements on the Gujarat coast to expand their power in India from their base in Goa.
+He also ruled over the Malwa Sultanate after conquering it in 1531.
 He ascended to the throne after competing with his brothers.
 He expanded his kingdom and made expeditions to help neighbouring kingdoms.
-In 1532, Gujarat came under attack of the Mughal Emperor Humayun and fell.
-Bahadur Shah regained the kingdom in 1536 but he was killed by the Portuguese on board a ship when making a deal with them.
+In 1532, Gujarat came under attack of Humayun and fell.
+Bahadur Shah regained the kingdom in 1536, but he was killed by the Portuguese on board a ship when making a deal with them.

-The army of Bahadur Shah included the Koli tribe and Abyssinians.
-The Kolis of Gujarat attacked Humayun in the help of Bahadur Shah at the Gulf of Khambhat.

 Early years and origin

 Bahadur Shah was born in the Muzaffarid dynasty, which ruled over Gujarat.
 The origins of the dynasty lied in south Punjab.

-Bahadur Shah's father was Shams-ud-Din Muzaffar Shah II, who had ascended to the throne of the Gujarat Sultanate in 1511.
+Bahadur Shah's father was prince Khalil Khan, who later ascended to the throne of the Gujarat Sultanate in 1511 as Muzaffar Shah II.
+His mother was Rani Lakshmi Bai, daughter of a Gohel Rajput.
+Bahadur Shah had accompanied his father in his campaign to Khandesh, and on their return he was retained by his grandfather, Sultan Mahmud Begada, at his court who treated him with particular affection.
+Mahmud is said to have publicly predicted that Bahadur Khan would become a great king and, on one occasion, told him that he had prayed to God to grant Bahadur the throne of Gujarat.

+Exile in Mewar and Delhi

 Muzaffar Shah II nominated Sikandar Shah (Bahadur Shah's elder brother) as the heir apparent to the throne.
 Bahadur Khan's relationship with his brother and father became tense as Sikandar Shah began to assume greater administrative control.
 Fearing for his life, Bahadur Khan fled Gujarat, first seeking refuge with Chittor, and then with Ibrahim Lodi.
+During his stay, Rana Sanga's nephew invited Bahadur Khan to an entertainment program.
+A dancing girl caught everyone's attention.
+The nephew boasted that she was daughter of the Qazi of Ahmadnagar whom he had seized during Rana Sanga's invasion of Gujarat.
+The prince, outraged by the insult, struck him with a sword-cut, killing him on the spot.
+The enraged Rajputs sought to kill Bahadur, but Rani Karnavati intervened and saved his life.
 He was present at the Battle of Panipat, though he did not take part in fighting.